-- Decide on the amount of time you are willing to attend college or program. - Establish a plan that allows you to complete your education and training in a time frame that works for you.
+- Researching two year and four year college programs that will allow you to reach your career goals. - Decide on the amount of time you are willing to attend college or - Establish a plan that allows you to complete your education and training in a time frame that works for you.